MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/desktop-mobile/wam.md

 ## Parent window handles

-It is now mandatory to provide MSAL the window to which the interactive experience should be parented using `WithParentActivityOrWindow` APIs.
+To use the broker, it is now required to provide the window handle to which the interactive experience should be parented using [`WithParentActivityOrWindow`](xref:Microsoft.Identity.Client.PublicClientApplicationBuilder.WithParentActivityOrWindow*) APIs.
 Trying to infer a window is not feasible and in the past, this has led to bad user experience where the authentication window was hidden behind the application.

 For UI apps like WinForms, WPF, WinUI3, see [Retrieve a window handle (HWND)](/windows/apps/develop/ui-input/retrieve-hwnd).